realdanizilla/Rusty-Bargain-App/README.md

 3. **Database Management**:
    - Efficient handling of relational data using PostgreSQL and SQLAlchemy.
    - MVC database model (model, viewer, controller)
-   - Data validation with Pydantic
+   - Data validation with Pydantic schemas
    - Splitting raw data on a 'bronze' table and preprocessed data ready to be consumed by the ML model on a 'gold' table

 4. **Containerization**: